gabrielibagon/OpenBCI_NodeJS/examples/labstreaminglayer/readme.md

 ```python
 npm run start-node
 ```
+Note: depending on your computer settings, you may need to run as administrator or with `sudo`.

 ## Writing Lab Streaming Layer Code
 If you would like to use lab streaming layer in a custom OpenBCI NodeJS application, you must include an instance of the OpenBCI NodeJS library and an instance of a Python interface.
 A basic example is shown below: